nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire/part-2.md

      writeln!(socket, "vault bal: {:?}", env.get_account(vault).unwrap().lamports)?;
 ```

 What the heck do these edits do?
 Well, the first one will add some extra steps to the Dockerfile right after everything has been built once.
 The great thing about doing it this way is that we will leverage docker's build cache, so that we replace the `main.rs` file only *after* it's already built everything, meaning docker can re-use it's existing cache of everything up until that step.
-We then force cargo to rebuild again, which is pretty fast since the only thing that has changed is one file.
+We then force cargo to rebuild the code again, which is pretty fast since only one file has changed.

 What edits did we make to `main.rs`?
 Nothing major, we just followed the hints suggested on the [poc_framework](https://github.com/neodyme-labs/solana-poc-framework) github - turn on logging with a loglevel of `DEBUG`, and modify the transactions to call `.print()` after executing.
 We also set `RUST_BACKTRACE=full` inside the docker container, which may produce more meaningful callstacks in some cases.

 ## Helloworld

-What next?
-Well, somehow we need to deploy our own smart-contract.
-To do that, we need to figure out how to use the Solana toolchain.
+**What next?
+Well, somehow we need to deploy our own smart-contract.** To do that, we need to figure out how to use the Solana toolchain to build one.

 Since Rust isn't something we're very familiar with, we're going to use the C sdk.
 Unfortunately, I found the [official documentation](https://docs.solana.com/developing/on-chain-programs/developing-c) to be somewhat lacking.
-There are an additional 2 critical pieces of information needed:
+Here are 2 additional pieces of information that I found helpful:

-1. Your project structure has to be exactly `/src/<name>/<name>.c`.
-This is actually how their github is setup, but because of the way github merges `src/<name>` as one, it's not necessarily obvious if you were just trying to re-create it by hand.
+1. Your project structure has to exactly match `/src/<name>/<name>.c`.
+This *is* how their github is setup, but because of the way github merges `src/<name>` visual as one directory, it's not necessarily obvious if you are trying to re-create it by hand.
-2. The instructions do not cover an extra mandatory step: you must cd into `~/.local/share/solana/install/active_release/bin/sdk/bpf/` and run `env.sh` in order to install all the required development tools.
+2. The instructions do not cover an extra mandatory step: you must cd into `~/.local/share/solana/install/active_release/bin/sdk/bpf/` and run `env.sh` in order to install *all* the required development tools. *The Makefile was inconsistent at doing this automatically for me, and we want it done at docker build time anyway.*

-Here's a Dockerfile to get you a working Solana C development environment:
+Here's a Dockerfile for a working Solana C development environment:

 ```Dockerfile
 FROM ubuntu